-The University policy with respect to the use of and payment for consultants on funded research and training projects is as follows:
+The University policy regarding the use of and payment for consultants on funded research and training projects is as follows:

-- 1. The need for services of consultants must be justified in the contract or general proposal approved by the granting agency. - 2.
-The principal investigator shall state that the individual consultant selected is the best qualified available considering the nature of the services provided. - 3.
-The principal investigator shall also state that the fee is appropriate considering the qualifications of the consultant, the consultant's normal charges, and the nature of services to be provided. - 4.
-Within the University, consultation is considered to be a part of the normal professional duties.
-However, in unusual circumstances where consulting is across departmental lines or is to be performed at a remote location and is in addition to regular assigned duties, extra compensation may be authorized.
-In these cases, advance approval of the Provost and the sponsor is required and the principal investigator shall certify as required above (2 and 3).
+The need for the services of consultants shall be justified in the contract or general proposal approved by the granting agency.
+The principal investigator or project director shall state (1) that the consultants selected are the best-qualified people available to perform the desired tasks and (2) that their fees are appropriate considering the qualifications of the consultants, the consultants' normal charges, and the nature of services to be provided.

+Within the University, consultation is part of normal professional duties.
+However, in unusual circumstances where consulting is in addition to regular assigned duties and either crosses departmental lines or is to be performed at a remote location, extra compensation may be authorized.
+In these cases, advance approval of the Provost and the sponsor is required and the principal investigator shall certify as required above (1 and 2).